 Term life insurance is the type of insurance most consumer advocates urge people to buy.
 It’s typically cheaper than other types (at least over shorter periods of time).
 And it comes with few bells and whistles, ensuring consumers aren’t paying for options they don’t need.
 The baseline assumption with term life insurance is that you’re not looking for life insurance forever but instead expect to cancel the life insurance at some point in the future.

 Term life insurance is characterized by premiums that are level for a period of time.
-If the premiums are level for 10 years, it’s 10 year term life insurance.
-If the premiums are level for 20 years, then it’s 20 year term.
+If the premiums are level for 10 years, it’s 10-year term life insurance.
+If the premiums are level for 20 years, then it’s a 20-year term.

 Tip: Some Canadians will purchase term insurance for the cheaper premiums today with the intention of changing to permanent insurance when they’re older.
 This defers higher premiums until later in life which may be preferable.
 And the conversion clause guarantees that we can change to a permanent policy later, no matter what our health is like in the future.

-Tip: 10 year term and 20 year term is very competitively priced through most ages.
-30 year term in Canada today is typically only competitively priced for those in their early 30’s and younger.
-After that time, 20 year term can be half the premiums of a 30 year term policy.
+Tip: 10-year term and the 20-year term is very competitively priced through most ages.
+A 30-year term in Canada today is typically only competitively priced for those in their early 30’s and younger.
+After that time, the 20-year term can be half the premiums of a 30-year term policy.

-Tip: If you’re trying to save on premiums, always buy a shorter term instead of buying less life insurance.
-Having the right amount of insurance and a less than optimal type of insurance is preferable to having the right type and not enough coverage.
+Tip: If you’re trying to save on premiums, always buy a shorter-term instead of buying less life insurance.
+Having the right amount of insurance and less than the optimal type of insurance is preferable to having the right type and not enough coverage.

 Policies with idiosyncracies:

-As a broker I am reluctant to publicly mention any specific company as I don’t want to be perceived as favouring any one company.
+As a broker, I am reluctant to publicly mention any specific company as I don’t want to be perceived as favoring any one company.
 Nevertheless, there are a few companies that have added a bit of spice and polish to their policies that make them more attractive in certain circumstances.